-Date of release noted in letters page of Fantastic Four #600.
+The date of release is noted in the letters page of Fantastic Four #600.
+It is confirmed by the publication date reported in U. S. Copyright Office filings.

 Timely-Atlas expert Michael Vassallo has examined hundreds of known Klein art and inking samples, as has Nick Caputo, and both agree that Klein is the inker of the cover.
 Mark Evanier also agrees on Klein's credit.
 Inkers originally cited as possibilities included Chris Rule and Dick Ayers (who has affirmed he did not ink the cover or interior).